First, tell us about you and your UMMC story.

 For a time, I thought about dropping out of medicine, but it was the friendships I had made that brought me back.
 We were a team, and I enjoyed being a part of that.
 I did not want to let the team down: that kept me going.

 When I returned to Jackson, I was surrounded by support.
-Mathew Quin was there to let me know I was not alone, all while going through a very personal loss of his own.
+Matthew Quin was there to let me know I was not alone, all while going through a very personal loss of his own.
 John B and Dena Howell were there to make sure I never missed a meal.

 Upon completion of my residency in 2003, I accepted a job with the VA, where I had the pleasure of working with Dr. Robert McMurry.
 Dr. McMurry almost lured me to specialize in rheumatology with his enthusiasm for the subject.
 I got to work with some of the junior residents, consulting on surgical and psychiatric patients who always presented new and exciting challenges.
-Cherel Hulsey and I often would meet for lunch to compare inpatient and outpatient notes.
+Charel Hulsey and I often would meet for lunch to compare inpatient and outpatient notes.

 After a year at the VA, I made the difficult decision to move to Ft.
 Worth, Texas, to be closer to my family.
 It was sad to leave my medical family at UMMC, but such a relief to know I had made such strong friendships that would last a lifetime.